hadrian3689/webmin_1.920/README.md

 ## Description

-A Pseudo-Shell for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution
+A Pseudo-Shell for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution using mkfifo

 ## Getting Started